tdilauro/Simplified-wiki/Millenium.md

 The Millenium Patron API is a simple HTTP-based API that returns HTML documents.
-It offers two useful endpoints:

-* `pintest`: Verify that a barcode/PIN combination is valid.
-Example URL: `https://my-ils.com/PATRONAPI/{barcode}/{pin}/pintest`

-* `dump`: Return an HTML representation of a patron's ILS record.
-Example URL: `https://my-ils.com/PATRONAPI/{barcode}/dump`

 Millenium Patron API URLs tend to look like this: